 What is the best part about being a freelancer and actually working?
 Getting paid of course.
-Money will not buy you happiness but they sure will bring a smile or at least some satisfaction.
-In this article we will be talking about financing for freelancers, how to price your services and how to properly manage your money.
+Money will not buy you happiness but it sure will bring a smile or at least some satisfaction.
+In this article we will be talking about financing for freelancers, how to price your services, and how to properly manage your money.

 Settle on a Pricing System: Hour vs Project

 There have been several debates and discussions on which system works better for freelancers, hourly or by the project.
 The answer as you can probably guess is neither.
 There isn’t and there will never be one answer about why you should only charge per hour or only per project because every work/project has got its own "personality" and details you need to take into account before deciding how to charge.